onefortheboys

 Grow Some Balls

 Gentlemen trust me that penis of yours let alone your balls is nothing that no doctor can’t handle, they have seen it all before.
-Even if it means you have to literally have some one holding your hand when going into the doctors, then for goodness sake don’t ignore the symptoms.
+Even if it means you have to literally have someone holding your hand when going to the doctor, then for goodness sake don’t ignore the symptoms.
 GO TO THE DOCTOR.

 Men if you think you can’t get cancer then you need to seriously take a reality pill.
 Life can throw many things at you and cancer is just one of them.
 Now there are many forms of cancer for men but the most common one is prostate cancer.
 In 2014, about 233,000 new cases will be diagnosed in the U.S., and about 12% will die of prostate cancer.